-Fishing locations Spavin Lake Sunbury is a shallow lake with local birdlife.
-Its a great little lake located within a growing residential and housing estate within Sunbury.
+Welcome to the Spavin Lake Fishing Guide.
+Spavin lake is located within the township of Sunbury, it’s a shallow lake with local birdlife.
+It’s a great little lake located within a growing residential and housing estate within Sunbury.
 It’s stocked regularly with rainbow trout prior to school holiday breaks making it a fun prospect for anglers and kids.
 This is a scenic area which presents a nice walk.
 It doesn’t have playgrounds but can be a nice place for kids.
 There are plenty of ducks ready for a feed.

 Fishing at Spavin Lake in Sunbury

 Spavin Lake is a great family-friendly fishing location where you can target trout and redfin. several freshwater fish species.
 In years to come, there will also be silver perch and yellowbelly.